qiyuangong/NEC_based_Anonymization/README.md

 ### Usage and Parameters:
 My Implementation is based on Python 2.7 (not Python 3.0).
-Please make sure your Python environment is collectly installed.
+Please make sure your Python environment is correctly installed.
 You can run Mondrian in following steps:

 1) Download (or clone) the whole project.